-Note: all hosts are expected to follow their provincial and municipal guidelines for Covid19 protocols.
+Note: all hosts are expected to follow their provincial and municipal guidelines for Covid19 protocols and municipal bylaws.

 Search Areas and Hides

 The ideal venue will have at least 5 interior rooms that are very close together.
-Hosts may book additional rooms for officials to work or rest in and to provide bathroom access.
-They can be adjacent or across from one another but should be quickly accessible to avoid adding travel time to the searches.
+Hosts may book additional rooms for officials to work or rest in and to provide bathroom access for all.
+They can be adjacent or across from one another but should be quickly and easily accessible to avoid adding too much travel time between searches.
 Time will NOT be stopped between rooms and teams can move freely between them, except in the case of a called false alert, after which the team must move onto the next room.
 They may return after all the remaining rooms have been searched.

-Rooms must have at least 3 solid walls (down to the floor and at least 5 ft in height) and have at least 10 objects within them that can hold a scent container.
-Maximum room size is 400 square feet and they must be at least 100 square feet in size.
+Rooms must have at least 3 solid walls (down to the floor and at least 5 ft in height) and have at least 15 objects within them that can hold a scent container.
+Rooms must be at least 200 square feet and furnished (smaller rooms can be combined with hallways or bathrooms).
+Maximum size is 500 square feet.
 Larger rooms may have sections blocked off and made inaccessible to comply with size limits.
 Indoor or outdoor access is acceptable.

 Hides are to be placed in removeable objects so that the items can be taken out for subsequent levels.
-Each level will have a different hide object.
+They can be large or small as long as they can be taken from the room for the next level.
 Hides will increase in difficulty with each level as per the guidelines in the SDDA Rule Book.

-Level 2: Advanced/Excellent titled dogs: Objects can be less vented and placed in somewhat less accessible locations up to three feet high.
+Level 2: Advanced/Excellent titled dogs: Objects can be less vented and placed in less accessible locations up to three feet high.
 The odours will be wintergreen or pine.
-Examples, closed purses or luggage, coffee makers, phones, books, CD cases, artwork, etc.
+Examples, closed purses or luggage, coffee makers, phones, books, CD or eyewear cases, etc.

-Level 3: Elite and MACH titled dogs: Objects can be less vented and placed in difficult to access locations up to three feet high.
+Level 3: Elite and/or MACH titled dogs: Objects can be less vented and placed in difficult to access locations up to four feet high.
 The odours will be wintergreen, pine or thyme.
 Examples same as Level 2.

-Hosts may run unentered test dogs for each level if you wish.
+Hosts may run unentered test dogs (aka Dog in White) for any level or to clear the rooms prior to use if they wish.
 Warm-up boxes are not allowed.

 Competitor Entry Information